 No. 4, ‘I’m going to be a Strong Man’ featured a weightlifter on the front.
 The card is ultra rare and often not considered necessary when accounting for complete sets.
 Jefferson Burdick wrote in his American Card Catalog, in fact, that the card was not even seen by him.

 In 2014, REA boasted the only known example and their PSA Authentic grade was auctioned off for over $22,500.
 However, since then, another one may have been uncovered.
 In 2018, a raw example of the card surfaced on eBay.
-Assuming it is real, it would be the second known copy.
+That became the second known copy.

 R72 Schutter-Johnson Checklist

 - Movie Star